12 roles and responsibilities of a personal trainer

 8. Marketing

-As a personal trainer, developing your marketing skills is necessary for standing out against competitors.
+As a personal trainer, developing your marketing skills is essential for differentiating yourself from competitors.
 This is especially true if you’re freelance or plan on taking your services online.

 Targeting a niche fitness market is a great approach, as becoming the go-to expert in that area will help you build a dedicated client base.
 It’ll also make your job of marketing your services easier.